circonus-labs/nad/README.md

 FreeBSD
 ---
-    # gmake install
+    # PREFIX=/usr/local gmake install

 Optionally, to build the default plugins and install an init script:

-    # gmake install-freebsd
+    # PREFIX=/usr/local gmake install-freebsd

 The init script defaults to nad being enabled.
 If you wish to disable nad, add `nad_enable="NO"` to `/etc/rc.conf`.
+Starting with FreeBSD 9.2, you may instead use `sysrc nad_enable=NO` to disable the service.

 Additionally if you wish to override the default options, you may add them to rc.conf as `nad_flags`.
+Starting with FreeBSD 9.2, you may instead use `sysrc nad_flags="<flags>"` to set additional options.

 OpenBSD
 ---
-    # gmake install
+    # PREFIX=/usr/local gmake install

 Optionally, to build the default plugins:

-    # gmake install-openbsd
+    # PREFIX=/usr/local gmake install-openbsd

 Operations
 ===